SNodeC/snode.c/README.md

 -   WebSocket version 13
 -   MQTT version 3.1.1 (version 5.0 is in preparation)
 -   MQTT via WebSockets
--   High-Level Web API layer with JSON support very similar to the API of node.js/express.
+-   High-Level web API layer with JSON support very similar to the API of node.js/express.

 As already mentioned above in the [transport layer](#transport-layer) section, SSL/TLS encryption is provided transparently for all of these application layer protocols.